How to Start a Property Management Company in Illinois

 Before you begin diving into property management, there are some essential steps that you must take in order to establish your business legally and professionally.

 Firstly, it is absolutely crucial to meet the necessary state requirements to set up a legal entity for your property management company.
+In Illinois, having a real estate broker’s license or a real estate license is often a requirement for property managers engaging in certain activities.

 While many property management companies opt for limited liability companies (LLCs), consulting with a local attorney can help you determine the most ideal business structure for your specific situation.
+Obtaining your real estate license or even your real estate broker’s license should be a key consideration.

 Fortunately, if you don’t want to consult an attorney, setting up an LLC in Illinois doesn’t have to be costly or complex.

 You can easily navigate the legal filing process by accessing online resources provided by the state of Illinois and downloading their free Articles of Organization template.
-With total costs typically ranging from $50 to $150, including fees, establishing your legal entity is fairly accessible for new business owners.

 Don’t forget to decide on your property management company name beforehand, as it will be an integral part of establishing your business.